DJanoskova/-djanoskova-vue-image-blur-demo/README.md

 # Blurry image Load

 ### Demo
-See the working example at [blurryimages.danajanoskova.sk](https://blurryimages.danajanoskova.sk).
+See the working example at <a href="http://blurryimages.danajanoskova.sk" target="_blank">blurryimages.danajanoskova.sk</a>.

 ### Component usage
 ```